CliMA/ClimaArtifacts/aerosol_concentrations/README.md

-# Aerosol data, monthly means, average from 2000 to 2009
+# Aerosol data, monthly means, decadal averages from 1970 to 2030

 This artifact repackages data coming from [CMIP5 recommended data](https://tntcat.iiasa.ac.at/RcpDb/dsd?Action=htmlpage&page=download) and contains mass concentration for a variety of aerosols.